nickvirag/node-rpn/README.md

 ```

 ## <a name="known_issues"></a> Known Issues
-* No graceful handling of numbers that are too large or too small
+* No graceful handling of out-of-scope numbers

 ## <a name="license"></a> License
 RPN module and demo both released under the MIT license.
 See `LICENSE.txt`